Category: 21st Century Thoughts

 The Pre-Raphaelites weren’t a hairstyle.
 They were a worldview.

-Their work shows us that attention is a form of honesty.
-That to really look at the details of, say, at a leaf, a thread, a stone, a face, was a form of truth telling.
 They treated nature not as backdrop but as a living language.
 A river wasn’t scenery; it was fate.
-A flower wasn’t decoration; it was biography.
-Objects carried consequence.
-Rooms held secrets.
+A flower wasn’t decoration; it was a message.
 The world itself seemed to press in with meaning.

 And they treated stories the same way.